walles/riff/README.md

 stdout.
 * Make the main program identify different kinds of lines by prefix and color them accordingly.
 Use the same color scheme as `git`.
+* Make the main program identify blocks of lines that have been replaced by another block of lines.